 sudo dnf remove microsoft-edge-stable-dev

-If you’ve decided to completely cut ties with Microsoft Edge and have no intentions of reinstalling it later, removing the associated repositories is also recommended.
+Removing the associated repositories is also recommended if you’ve decided to cut ties completely with Microsoft Edge and have no intention of reinstalling it later.
 However, note that if you wish to reinstall Microsoft Edge later, you will have to re-import these repositories and follow the installation steps again.

 To remove the repositories, use this command: